gangdong/gangdong.github.io/_posts/2019-05-12-Others-gitalk.markdown

 Comment list animation.
 [Reference](https://github.com/joshwcomeau/react-flip-move/blob/master/documentation/enter_leave_animations.md)*
 + **enableHotKey** Boolean<br>
 *Default: true.
-Enable hot key (cmd|ctrl + enter) submit comment.*
+Enable hot key (cmd|ctrl + enter) submit comment.*<br><br>
-Since the gitalk uses the issues to store the comments, so don't forget to enable your repositories issue function (default is enable).
+Since the gitalk uses the issues to store the comments, so don't forget to enable your repositories issue function (default is enable).<br>
-For now, the gitalk comment component has been added into your website successfully.
+For now, the gitalk comment component has been added into your website successfully.<br>
 The appearance is like this.<br>
 ![effect](https://gangdong.github.io/daviddong.github.io/assets/image/others-gitalk-effect.png)
 When the first loading, you will be requested to sign in your github account to active the comment function.After you active it you can use it!<br>